fabcoins-dot-info/fabcoins.info/_data/devdocs/en/examples/transactions.md

 `createrawtransaction` and save the returned "hex" raw format signed transaction to a shell variable.

-Even though the transaction is now complete, the Bitcoin Core node we're connected to doesn't know anything about the transaction, nor does any other part of the network.
+Even though the transaction is now complete, the Fabcoin Core node we're connected to doesn't know anything about the transaction, nor does any other part of the network.
 We've created a spend, but we haven't actually spent anything because we could simply unset the `$SIGNED_RAW_TX` variable to eliminate the transaction.

 {% highlight bash %}
-> bitcoin-cli -regtest sendrawtransaction $SIGNED_RAW_TX
+> fabcoin-cli -regtest sendrawtransaction $SIGNED_RAW_TX
 c7736a0a0046d5a8cc61c8c3c2821d4d7517f5de2bc66a966011aaa79965ffba
 {% endhighlight %}